 Ella / Nuwara Eliya - “Little England”

-Gregory Lake - After two days in Kandy, head to Nuwara Eliya, also known as “Little England” for its cool climate and colonial-era bungalows.
+Gregory Lake - After two days in Kandy, head to Nuwara Eliya, known as “Little England” for its cool climate and colonial-era bungalows.

 Start the day with a visit to Lake Gregory and its park area.

 Spanning 225 acres, Lake Gregory is ideal for water activities in Nuwara Eliya, with the park perfect for picnics.
-Enjoy pony rides on the grass and hire boats for a peaceful escape on the lake.
+Enjoy pony rides on the grass and hire boats for a serene escape on the lake.
 Jet skis and windsurfing are also available.

 For shade, relax in private huts, and if hungry, explore the park’s food stalls offering a variety of snacks and local delicacies.

 Seetha Amman Kovil - Just 1 km from Hakgala is the Seetha Amman Kovil, the only one of its kind in the world, built in South Indian architectural style.
-According to the Epic Ramayana, Seetha was hidden here by King Rama to protect her from the demon king Ravana.
+According to the Ramayana epic, Seetha was hidden here by King Rama to protect her from the demon king Ravana.
 The nearby stream is believed to be where Sita bathed, and the rock beside it where she prayed.
 Circular depressions on the rock face across the stream are thought to be Ravana’s elephant footprints.
 One spot in the stream is undrinkable, believed to be cursed by Sita, giving it a bad taste.
 The water is clear, and the temple is known by various names, all referring to the same place.

 Nine Arches Bridge - Train tours in Sri Lanka’s highlands are among the world’s best.

-Also known as the ‘Bridge in the Sky,’ it was built by connecting two mountains during the construction of the Badulla – Colombo railway.
+Also known as the ‘Bridge in the Sky,’ the Nine Arch Bridge was built by connecting two bog mountains during the construction of the Badulla – Colombo railway.
 The bridge is 300 feet long, 25 feet wide, and 80-100 feet high, exemplifying colonial-era railway construction.

 Yala - Safari